Functional Mushrooms vs. Edible Mushrooms

 Cordyceps: People tend to use cordyceps mushrooms to support energy and endurance.
 They may also promote cardiovascular and respiratory health and are a popular choice among athletes.

-Edible mushrooms have some distinct benefits too.
+Some types of edible mushrooms have some distinct benefits too.
 Like functional mushrooms, they contain beta-glucan polysaccharides, although some have more than others.
 They are a source of dietary fiber, vitamins, and minerals.
 They also contain more protein than most vegetables and are low-fat and low-calorie.
 Therefore, mushrooms make a valuable addition to any diet.

 How Can You Use Functional Mushrooms vs. Edible Mushrooms?

 Many nutritionists see mushrooms as functional foods.
-Therefore, incorporating more edible varieties into your everyday diet is a simple way to support general health and wellbeing.
+Therefore, incorporating more edible varieties into your everyday diet is a simple way to support general health and well-being.

 They are a versatile ingredient and can be cooked in many different ways.
 Grilling and sauteing are popular methods, but they also work well in soups, sauces, salads, and more.
+Some people even like to indulge in coffee with functional mushrooms!

 Most functional mushrooms are less palatable due to their taste and texture.
 Therefore, people tend to use extracts or supplements instead.
 Traditionally, they would be simmered in hot water to draw out the active compounds.
-The resulting liquid would then be drunk as tea.
+The resulting liquid would then be consumed as tea.

 However, this method is quite time-consuming, and some varieties, such as reishi, have a very bitter taste.
 Therefore, most people prefer to use powders, capsules, or even gummies.
 These products are becoming more widely available and provide a hassle-free way to enjoy the benefits of functional mushrooms.